F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         modify security firewall policy OUTBOUND-FORWARDING rules add { ALLOW-CF-ICMP { ip-protocol icmp source { addresses add { 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16 } vlans add { internal } } destination { addresses add { 1.1.1.1 1.0.0.1 } } place-after first action accept log yes } }

 #.
 Configure Server to use DNS Caching VIP
-    You will need the internal IP of the AFM and to be SSH'd into both app servers
+    You will need the internal IP of the AFM and to be SSH'd into both app servers.
+On each App server update the systemd-resolved.conf to leverate our F5 DNS cache so that AFM FQDN resolution works correctly.

     .. code-block:: shell